 To conduct a large amount of electricity, many cells must be connected together by electrical contacts.
 The group is then connected to the receiver.
 An anti-reflective coating is applied to the panel to prevent loss of sunlight and wasted energy.
 The cells are then sealed into a rubber or vinyl acetate, framed in aluminum and covered in glass or plastic.

 Silicon: Raw Material in Solar Cells

 Silicon is the second most common element in the earth’s crust.
-According to the Minerals Education Coalition, it isn’t found pure in nature; rather, it’s found combined with oxygen in rocks such as obsidian, granite and sandstone, in a form known as silica.
-Silicon can be mined from quartzite, mica and talc, but sand is its most abundant ore source.
-The silicon in solar panels is manufactured through a reduction process in which the silica is heated with a carbon material and the oxygen is removed, leaving behind a purer, metallurgical-grade silicon.
+According to the Minerals Education Coalition, it isn’t found pure in nature; rather, it’s found combined with oxygen in rocks such as obsidian, granite, and sandstone, in a form known as silica.
+Silicon can be mined from quartzite, mica, and talc, but sand is its most abundant ore source.
+The silicon in solar panels is manufactured through a reduction process in which the silica is heated with a carbon material and the oxygen is removed, leaving behind purer, metallurgical-grade silicon.

 From there, the grade must be further purified into polysilicon, the solar-grade purity of which is 99.999 percent.
-To yield different polysilicons of different grades, several processes may be applied to the element.
+To yield polysilicons of different grades, several processes may be applied to the element.
 For electronic-grade polysilicon, which has a higher purity percentage, the metallurgical-grade silicone must pass through hydrogen chloride at extremely high temperatures and undergo distillation.
 But to yield a solar-grade end product, the silicone goes through a chemical refinement process.
 In this process, gases are passed through melted silicon to remove impurities such as boron and phosphorus.
 In its pure form, solar-grade silicon is then turned into cylinders called ingots, which are then sliced into the small conductive pieces that absorb the sunlight in solar panels.